-Acacia lanigera or 'woolly wattle' is a small shrub to around 1 metre in height.
+Acacia lanigera or 'woolly wattle' is a small shrub to around 1 metre in height but may grow higher to 2m or so.
 It occurs naturally on the drier western plains of New South Wales and north of the ranges in Victoria thus indicating that this species is tough, drought and frost tolerant.
 Acacia lanigera would be an excellent choice where a low growing, low maintenence plant is required.

 Acacia lanigera (Wooly wattle) has a colourful display of yellow flowers in Spring.

 Generally, the concentrated clusters of markers represent the geographical range where this species occurs naturally.
 Outlying markers and geographically disassociated markers represent observations of the species in cultivation and/or recorded in herbaria etc.